Pro Bono Counsel

-Rene has received recognition for his significant contributions to pro bono clients in the areas of impact litigation, matrimonial and family law, immigration law, benefits and employment law counseling, through receipt of Network For Women's Services (now Her Justice) First Annual Commitment to Justice Award (March 1999); the Cornerstone Award from Lawyers Alliance for New York (May 2001); the New York City Bar Association Justice Center Public Service honoree (September 2006); the Phillip Burton Immigration & Civil Rights Award for Lawyering from the Immigrant Legal Resource Center (May 2010); the Jeremy G. Epstein Award for Outstanding Pro Bono Service from the City Bar Justice Center (October 2011); the First Annual Unsung Heroes' Award from the New York Law Journal (November 2011); the New York City Family Court Volunteer Attorney Program Outstanding Service Award (October 2013); the Legal Aid Society of New York's Pro Bono Publico Award (November 2010 through November 2013); and New York Legal Assistance Group's Pro Bono Coordinator of the Year (July 2014).
+Rene has received recognition for his significant contributions to pro bono clients in the areas of impact litigation, matrimonial and family law, immigration law, benefits and employment law counseling, through receipt of Network For Women's Services (now Her Justice) First Annual Commitment to Justice Award (March 1999); the Cornerstone Award from Lawyers Alliance for New York (May 2001); the New York City Bar Association Justice Center Public Service honoree (September 2006); the Phillip Burton Immigration & Civil Rights Award for Lawyering from the Immigrant Legal Resource Center (May 2010); the Jeremy G. Epstein Award for Outstanding Pro Bono Service from the City Bar Justice Center (October 2011); the First Annual Unsung Heroes' Award from the New York Law Journal (November 2011); the New York City Family Court Volunteer Attorney Program Outstanding Service Award (October 2013); the Legal Aid Society of New York's Pro Bono Publico Award (November 2010 through November 2013); New York Legal Assistance Group's Pro Bono Coordinator of the Year (July 2014) and Her Justice's Commitment to Justice Award (February 2019).